KyryloKuzyk/PrimeTween/README.md

-// Not supported, but technically possible sequence.OnComplete() // alternative: if a sequence has one loop, use ChainCallback() instead transform.DOPath()
+// Not supported, but technically possible sequence.OnComplete() // alternative: if a sequence has one loop, use ChainCallback() instead sequence.SetEase() // alternative: apply eases to individual tweens in a sequence sequence.SetUpdate(bool isIndependentUpdate) // alternative: apply 'useUnscaledTime' parameter to all tweens in a sequence transform.DOPath()

 // Not supported because sequences and tweens are non-reusable in PrimeTween